-The amount of time people spend driving or commuting seems to have a direct influence on the number of unhappy days they have, Goetz says.
-And the effect of sucking fun is universal, whether people live in cities, suburbs or in the countryside.
-Why do people move?
-The reason for moving one place to another is often explained by the word “find”.
-People move to a new place in search of a new job, home, adventure, or greater happiness.
+The amount of time people spend driving or commuting appears to have a direct impact on the number of unhappy days they experience, according to Goetz.
+This effect is universal, regardless of whether people live in cities, suburbs, or rural areas.
+People often move in search of a new job, home, adventure, or greater happiness.
 But does moving house actually make you happier?Moving house itself may not necessarily make you happier.

 There will still be the same daily struggles and tasks that need to be done.
 However, Warnick notes that there are downsides to moving continuously.
 Research has shown that people who are content with their hometown and neighbors tend to have greater well-being, are less likely to suffer physical illness or heart attack/stroke, and even live longer.
 Additionally, a survey found that the more satisfied residents are with their city, the more it will prosper economically.
 Goetz's findings were intertwined with other psychological research which suggests that happiness typically follows a U-shaped curve, with people becoming more optimistic as they progress through midlife.